SFWLtd/grad-academy/tdd/SimpleSecurity/README.md

 1. The `AuthenticationService` should use the injected `ILoginProvider` to authenticate the given user credentials.
-1. `ILoginProvider` returns -1 if the user is not found; 0 if the credentials are incorrect; otherwise a positive `int` which is the user id.
+1. The `AuthenticateUser` method on the `ILoginProvider` interface returns -1 if the user is not found; 0 if the credentials are incorrect; otherwise a positive `int` which is the user id.
 1. The `Login` method should return `true` if the login was successful; otherwise `false`.